-A simple answer to the question posed in the title is that an essential fatty acid is a substance that cannot be made (synthesised) by the human body.
+An essential fatty acid is a substance that cannot be made (synthesised) by the human body.
 Since human metabolism cannot create them, they have to be obtained from dietary sources.
-According to this criterion there are only two EFAs, namely ALA and LA.
+According to this criterion there are only two EFAs, namely alpha-linolenic acid (ALA) and linoleic acid (LA).
 All others are non-essential, since they can be manufactured by the body.

 But can the answer be so cut and dried?
 Is it dogmatic to stick to the fundamental scientific definition and interpretation of the concept?
 Or is there merit in ‘non-essential’ fatty acids being presented as ‘essential’ to the public?
 The jury is still out on that one – you be the judge!